 |Bluehost||$19.99/mo||All-purpose VPS hosting suitable for various needs||View Plans|

 Best value for businesses that need high performance & reliability www.inmotionhosting.com is one of the best VPS web hosts on the market and is trusted by thousands of businesses world-wide.
 In fact, we host this very website on their VPS plan.
 Their VPS servers are clustered using a cloud hybrid technology to enhance redundancy and reliability for customers.
-They offer 3 powerful VPS plans with solid hardware specs and is a great choice for online businesses with resource intensive websites.
+In all, they offer 3 different VPS plans with solid hardware specs and is a great choice for online businesses with resource intensive websites.
 All VPS plans are fully managed, come with a free cPanel license, and include free SSDs for blazing fast performance.
 Year after year, we award InMotion Hosting as they have consistently proven to be one of the most reliable and highest performing web hosts in the industry with a high level of customer satisfactions among both business owners & web developers… Read our full review